 The Falcons’ defense may be one of the most promising units in the NFL.
 With young, promising starters at every level of the defense surrounded by experience veterans in the prime of their careers, the Falcons have an advantageous blend of talent, knowledge and upside.

 Atlanta ended a nearly two-decade long drought last season when the Falcons finished with a top 10 defensive unit in both scoring and total defense for the first time since 1998.
 After the promising end to last season, the Falcons have their sights set on accomplishing even more.

-"We're well capable of being a top-5 defense," Deion Jones told ESPN’s Vaughn McClure.
+"We're well capable of being a top-5 defense," linebacker told ESPN’s Vaughn McClure.
 "I think last year was just a glimpse of how good we can really be.
 I think we kind of started to put it all together toward the end of the season, and we've got something to build on now.
 We're all getting very comfortable with each other, day in and day out.
 This time of the year, this is when we really become close and get communication and all that stuff down pat.
 So, I think we definitely can be a top-5 defense.
 That's on us to make it happen."